10 Most Popular Content Management Systems Compared

 There are hundreds of different content management systems available today, most of which individually have a small share of the overall market.

-We shall look at what sets each of the CMSes apart, and which platforms are free of charge and which ones require payment.
+We shall look at what sets each of the ten featured CMSes apart, and which platforms are free of charge and which ones require payment.

 1. Wordpress (free, with paid add-ons available)

 (Wordpress.org is the main downloadable version; Wordpress.com is the hosted version mainly used for blogging)

 With almost half of all websites still using it, and its nearest rival having less than one sixth of its global market share, Wordpress is unquestionably the dominant force in the industry today.
 According to Builtwith.com, which tracks the usage of all major content management systems, it was responsible for over 38.5 million live websites by the end of 2022.

 So where did it come from, and how did it come to be this popular?

 Wordpress was launched in May 2003 as an evolution of a blogging interface called b2/cafelog.
 Initially, it was heavily oriented towards blogging, hence the name, indicative of the printing of words.

 From the release of version 1.2 in May 2004, open-source plug-in architecture was supported.
 This allowed third-party developers to add new functionality to the platform, limited only by their imaginations and programming ability.

 From version 1.5, launched in February 2005, a flexible system of interchangeable preset page layout and style configurations called ‘themes’, with separately customisable elements for each portion of the overall page, was introduced.